 To see the passion and drive demonstrated by the attending teachers & community members showed me, yet again, how much talent & commitment there is out there in South Africa.
 It also highlighted how many well-intentioned, yet invisible, individuals we have doing great work out in our local communities, here in Johannesburg and across the country.
 They need recognition and a huge appreciative pat on the back as their jobs are hard and often thankless.

-If you would like to find out about upcoming workshops or would like to book a workshop for your organization, please contact Lianne at Lianne@LBLiteracy.co.za
+If you would like to find out more about upcoming workshops, please click HERE.
+Alternatively, if you would like to book a workshop to be presented at your organization, please contact Lianne at Lianne@LBLiteracy.co.za